sanjeev662/ToLet-RoomOnRent/README.md

 - Utilized Google Maps integration to provide precise room locations for users, allowing property owners to pinpoint their offerings.

 ### Filtering Options
-- Developed advanced filtering options, enabling users to refine their search results based on preferences such as room size, location, and price range.
+- Developed advanced filtering options, enabling users to refine their search results based on preferences such as room location and price range.

 ### Variety of Listings
 - Included a diverse range of rental listings, from cozy rooms to spacious flats and luxurious hotels, to cater to different user preferences.

 ### Direct Owner Interaction
 - Enabled users to connect directly with property owners, facilitating discussions about availability and terms, fostering trust and transparency.

-### Feature-Rich Platform
-- Designed a feature-rich platform that enhances the overall rental search experience, offering convenience and choice.

 ## Skills Demonstrated